rcarrata/acm-lab-deploy/assets/stepbystep.md

 ### 5. Configure the bucket for Observability

-Generate the Thanos Bucket for the Observability ACM stage
+Generate the Thanos Bucket for the Observability in RHACM

 ```
 aws s3api create-bucket --bucket obs-thanos --region $AWS_DEFAULT_REGION --create-bucket-configuration LocationConstraint=$AWS_DEFAULT_REGION